-Coldcard always generates 24-word BIP39 seed phrases.
-It can also import 12, 18 and 24-word, unencrypted, BIP39 seed phrases that other wallets may have created.
+Coldcard always generates 24-word BIP39 seeds.
+It can also import 12, 18 and 24-word, BIP39 seeds that other wallets may have created.

 There is a primary and secondary wallet.
-Each would typically have it's own master key from different seeds.
+Each would typically have it's own master key from different seed words.
 In addition, we have a "duress" wallet for each of those wallets, but they are derived from the correspond wallet's seed words and are not independent.

 Yes, the PIN can be changed at any time and is independent of the funds being held.

 BIP39 passphrases cannot be changed because the text of the passphrase is part of the private keys.

 Bitcoin and Bitcoin Testnet are recommended.
 We support Litecoin, but there may not yet be a desktop wallet to accompany that.
 Coldcard does not support altcoins at this time.

 Coldcard requires a desktop or mobile wallet to manage your coins and speak to the public blockchain.
 Although we can add support for other coins, they must have suitable wallet support already.

 Use the USB port at the top of the Coldcard.
 You must provide a standard MicroUSB cable suitable for your computer.

 Coldcard does not enable the USB port until a correct PIN code is entered so it will not appear on your computer until the PIN is entered.

 There is no need to use the USB port (except for power) during seed setup and when using the MicroSD card slot itself.
 We use the Coldcard with USB battery packs routinely, although some battery packs do not correctly detect the Coldcard because it uses very little power.
 They may power down because it appears that nothing is connected.
 Most simple battery packs and wall chargers are fine.